otherJL0/resume/main.typ

 	to expressively named single purpose methods
 	with typed docstrings to increase code readability and maintainability
-- Reduced the time-to-build for local developer environments by streamlinging the intial Bash script launching the Docker-compose environment
+- Reduced the time-to-build for local developer environments by streamlining the initial Bash script launching the Docker-compose environment

 #work(